 If your loved one was harmed while in the care of a nursing home, you may have grounds for a lawsuit.
 When a nursing home or its staff are negligent, a Pennsylvania nursing home negligence lawyer could help you file a lawsuit on behalf of your loved one.
 They may be entitled to financial compensation for their medical bills, pain and suffering, as well as other types of damages from their injuries.
 Get your lawsuit started today by scheduling a case consultation with an attorney from our firm.

-Call the successful Ostroff Injury Law to schedule your case consultation or use our confidential online contact form.
+Call the successful Ostroff Godshall Injury and Accident Lawyers to schedule your case consultation or use our confidential online contact form.